Klaviyo supports two key types of web tracking:

 Klaviyo's standard website tracking takes the form of an Active on Site metric.
 When web tracking is installed, this metric gets tracked whenever an identifiable browser visits your website.
 Ways you can leverage this metric:

-- Segmenting your contacts based on engagement level to inform marketing strategy.
-Turning newsletter subscribers into first-time customers, or first-time customers into repeat customers, can be challenging.
-By gaining insight into how these contacts are interacting with your website - how often, what pages they view - you can build a more personal communication strategy that drives deeper engagement.
+By gaining insight into how contacts are interacting with your website -- how often, what pages they view -- you can build a more personal communication strategy that drives deeper engagement.

 To start tracking this metric, copy the following code snippet to your site's main template: